 After that, you insert your crochet hook into the stitch you want to place your bead on from the right to the left (purlwise).

-You pull the stitch off your knitting needle and hold it using the crochet hook.
+Next, you pull the stitch off your knitting needle and hold it using the crochet hook.

 Then it can get a wee bit tricky.
 You slide the bead over the stitch by pulling the stitch tight with your crochet hook.
 Depending on your yarn, the size of your crochet hook, and the size of your bead, you might have trouble to slide the bead over the entire stitch without splitting the yarn.
 However, it’s very important not to leave any yarn dangling next to the bead.

-The bead is now placed on the stitch!
+As you can see, the bead is now placed on the stitch!
 After that you can place the stitch back onto the right hand needle.

 Depending on the pattern, instructions might just leave it at that or you might have to add a knit stitch on top of the bead.
 Some patterns even let you knit the stitch before you place the bead.
 Personally, I find the bead sits better when you first place the bead and then have a knit stitch on top of it.